-Display the Courseno, Coursename for the batch starting from "25 June 2000
+Display the Courseno, Coursename for the batch starting from '25 June 2000

-List Batchno for the batch starting before "30th June 2001" and after "December 2001"
+List Batchno for the batch starting before '30th June 2001' and after 'December 2001'

-List the details of the batch who have joined before the end of "September 2001"
+List the details of the batch who have joined before the end of 'September 2001'

-Write a SQL Statement to return the Current date from SYSDATE.

-Write a SQL Statement by using to_char() function.

-Create a SQL query to convert the date in standard format (To_date()).

-Create Event Table with the following tables.
+- a) Write a SQL Statement to return the Current date from SYSDATE. - b) Write a SQL Statement by using to_char() function. - c) Create a SQL query to convert the date in standard format (To_date()). - d) Create Event Table with the following tables.

-Field Names (Manufacturer) Field Type
+Field (Manufacturer) Names Field Type

-event_ID Number(6) Primary Key
+event_ID Number(6) Key Primary

 event_Name Varchar2(30)

 location Varchar2(30)

 start_date DATE

 end_date DATE

-- a) Insert the values into table
+- a) Insert the values into tables

-- b) Convert a string to a date before inserting by using to date().
+- b) Convert a string to a date before inserting by using to_date().

-- c) Format the dates with to chart()
+- c) Format the dates with to_char()